syncfusion-content/ej2-data-manager-docs/ej2-javascript/data/dataManager-persistence.md

 For a more detailed explanation and steps of this use case, refer to the following:

 Step 1: To initiate the demo, users are required to select a username from the dropdown list.
 After making a selection, the Grid and Chart controls will load with initial data using the Datamanager.
 Specifically for this demo, the Datamanager's id will be set to the chosen username.
-The Datamanager will then store the query with this id in the window.localstorage.
+The Datamanager will then store the query with this id in the window.localStorage.
 Refer to the code example for your reference:

 Step 2: This demo allows you to select Grid items by clicking checkboxes and adding them to your cart using the "Add" button in the toolbar.
 Additionally, you can sort the products from high price to low price by clicking the "Price Low-High" and "Price High-Low" buttons.
 Furthermore, you can view the added products from the wishlist by clicking the wishlist icon.
 All this information is persisted and stored by the DataManager based on the user ID.